 Dr Ngo has played a key role in the PrefabAUS, a peak industry body, involving more than 180 companies in the prefabricated manufacturing of modular buildings.
 He has carried out significant research collaborations with industry and government agencies to perform large-scale experiments of prefabricated modular components of building structures (facades, wall panels and floor slab systems).
-He has successfully coordinated the ARC Centre for Advanced Manufacturing of Prefabricated Housing funded by ARC and industry.
-The national and international research interactions have given Dr Ngo widespread
+He is leading the ARC Centre for Advanced Manufacturing of Prefabricated Housing funded by ARC and industry.
+The national and international research interactions have given Dr Ngo widespread recognition among

 A/Prof Tuan Ngo has been awarded a significant amount of research funding (more than $15M) from the Australian Research Council (ARC), CRCs, government agencies and industry.